phpv8/v8js/README.md

     /**
      * Provate a function or method to be used to convert/proxy PHP exceptions to JS.
      * This can be any valid PHP callable.
-     * The factory function will receive the PHP Exception instance that has not been caught and is
+     * The converter function will receive the PHP Exception instance that has not been caught and
-     * due to be forwarded to JS.
+     * is due to be forwarded to JS.
+Pass NULL as $filter to uninstall an existing filter.
      */
-    public function setExceptionFilter(callable $factory)
+    public function setExceptionFilter(callable $filter)
     {}

     /**